 But, you can always learn from the mistakes of others!
 There are common mistakes a lot of people make when first getting off the grid, and here are some of those mistakes and how to avoid them.

 Now, don’t get me wrong, it’s great to have goals and aim for the sky.
 However, when you’re thinking about going off the grid, don’t expect to have satellite TV, a dishwasher, run a crock pot, a video game console, curling iron, etc. all at once.
 When you get off-grid, you will have to scale down your life…drastically.

 2. Wasting energy

-This is obviously a broad category of mistakes, and there’s many ways in which you can waste energy.
+This is obviously a broad category of mistakes, and there are many ways in which you can waste energy.
 Running a gas generator to watch a movie might be a good example, or using solar power to use a light during the day when natural light would work fine.
-You’ll need to conserve and constantly think about the most efficient way to use you resources.
+You’ll need to conserve and constantly think about the most efficient way to use your resources.

 3. Buying gimmicky products

 There are a ton of products out there to generate electricity off-grid, and some are really great, while others are probably a waste of your money.
 A lot of small solar products to charge small devices, for example, just straight don’t work unless there is direct sunlight on them for several hours at a time, so they could fail frequently.
 Do your research, read reviews, and again…